TopBunker/DeepChess/README.md

 # To Run:
-1. Create a MYSQL Database Table named "CHESS"; (This can be automated but the source code would still need to be edited to grant access to the database);
+1. Create a MYSQL Database  named "CHESS"; (This can be automated but the source code would still need to be edited to grant access to the database);

 2. Run the Main Class in the src folder;